simul/simul.github.io/tutorials/clouds/variables.md

 Variable                                                                        |       Definition                                                                                                                                                                                                              |       Value
 --------------                                                          |--------------                                                                                                                                                                                                         |--------------
 Cloudiness                                                                      |How much cloud in the cloud layer.                                                                                                                                                             | 0.0 to 1.0
-Cloudbase                                                                       |Base altitude of cloud layer.                                                                                                                                                                          |-1.0 to 20.0
+Cloudbase                                                                       |Base altitude of cloud layer, in km.                                                                                                                                                           |-1.0 to 20.0
 Layer Height                                                            |Height of cloud layer, in km.                                                                                                                                                                          |-1.0 to 20.0
 Volume Width                                                            |Width of cloud layer, in km                                                                                                                                                                            |-1.0 to 20.0